 What is the Abilene Paradox?

-The Abilene Paradox is a situation in which a group of people make a decision that's against the general wishes or best interests of its constituent members.
+The Abilene Paradox, proposed by Harvery (1988), is a situation in which a group of people make a decision that's against the general wishes or best interests of its constituent members.
 Usually, this occurs because individuals wrongly believe that their own preferences are counter to group preferences, so the individual members fail to propose their preference or speak up during the decision making.

 What is Groupthink?